This school year is coming to an end.

 5. Planning for the new year

 Getting together the resources and plans we need to hit the ground running in the new year will reduce stress and give us a semblance of control.
 Here’s a few things you can plan for:

-Lean teaching — looking at what’s been working, what hasn’t, and where you can make the new normal as efficient as possible.
+Lean teaching — look at what’s been working, what hasn’t, and where you can make the new normal as efficient as possible.

 Upskilling with technology — become more at one with the technology that’s been giving you headaches, or seek more efficient alternatives to programs you’re currently using.
 Some programs will come with a resource or training centre (like our very own Help Hub for our suite of products), or you might look to YouTube, blogs or teacher communities to get more guidance and advice.